gcarrascohuertas/electrochemical_ECSA_processing_autolab/README.md

 # Electrochemical ECSA fit tools in Python

+# Electrochemical ORR reaction fit tools in Python

+# Overview

+Electrochemical surface area is one of the most important  parameters in electrochemistry.
+Unfortunately, experimental research of this material property is complicated due to  processing data time involved.

+This project aims to provide quick-tools developed in Python for ECSA data treatment.
+Main tools consist in obtain following parameters:

+- Area (cm2) for anodic analysis.
+- Area (cm2) for cathodic analysis.
+- Stacked plots associated to ECSA analysis.
+- Randles–Ševčík plots associated to ECSA analysis for cathodic and anodic peaks.

 # Python modules required for running script

-Prior to run the ORR script, install following python packages
+Prior to run the ECSA script, install following python packages

 Matplotlib